-How to Connect Copper to an Aluminum Electric Wire
+How to Splice Copper to Aluminum Wire

 eHow may earn compensation through affiliate links in this story.
 Learn more about our affiliate and product review process here.